Analysis | Betsy DeVos is gone — but ‘DeVosism’ sure isn’t. Look at what Florida, New Hampshire and other states are doing.

 “Had we pumped the type of money that we’ve been putting into these programs into the public-school system, I can tell you I would have a better outcome from the students in my district,” Thurston said.

-Here is a summary of some of the bills introduced in state legislatures as compiled by Carol Burris with research assistance from of Anthony Cody and Marla Kilfoyle.
+Here is a summary of some of the bills introduced in state legislatures as compiled by Carol Burris, with research assistance from Anthony Cody and Marla Kilfoyle.
 The three are part of the Network for Public Education, a nonprofit advocacy organization that opposes the privatization of public education.
 The following was included in a post on Diane Ravitch’s blog.

 Some of these programs give funding to families directly, while others use tax credits or other financial instruments — but they are all aimed at doing the same thing: privatizing public education.